ds2-lab/LambdaFS-Benchmarking/README.md

 # Latency Benchmark Utility for HopsFS

-_This is in no way affiliated with HopsFS; I simply wrote this utility to make benchmarking HopsFS easier._
+_This is in no way affiliated with HopsFS._

 <img src="https://i.imgur.com/USMkTD7.png" width="192" height="192" />